-- $\sum$ of all AP exams taken within the school year - At the state level, all counts/percentages should be based on unduplicated students counts.
+- ∑ of all AP exams taken within the school year - At the state level, all counts/percentages should be based on unduplicated students counts.

-Advanced Placement (AP) Exam Passing: Total AP Exams Resulting in College Credit Formula
+Advanced Placement (AP) Exam Passing: Total AP Exams Eligible to Earn College Credit Formula

-- $\sum$ of all AP exams where the student earned college credit within the school year - At the state level, all counts/percentages should be based on unduplicated students counts.
+- \(\sum \) of all AP exams where the student was eligible to earn college credit within the school year - At the state level, all counts/percentages should be based on unduplicated students counts.